PrefectHQ/prefect/docs/integrations/prefect-aws/index.md

 ```
 </div>

+## Examples

+### Run flows on AWS ECS

+Run flows on [AWS Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) to dynamically scale your infrastructure.

+See the [ECS guide](/ecs_guide/) for a walkthrough of using ECS in a hybrid work pool.

+If you're using Prefect Cloud, [ECS push work pools](https://docs.prefect.io/latest/guides/deployment/push-work-pools/#__tabbed_1_1) provide all the benefits of ECS with a quick setup and no worker needed.

-Below we show how to create blocks with Python code.
+In the examples below, you create blocks with Python code.
 Alternatively, each block can be created through the Prefect UI.

-## Save credentials to an AWS Credentials block
+### Save credentials to an AWS Credentials block

 Use of most AWS services requires an authenticated session.
 Prefect makes it simple to provide credentials via a AWS Credentials block.